 ‘I have to kill him.’
 Harry’s heart clenched.
 ‘If I don’t, I’ll lose everything.’

 ‘You’ll lose her.’
-Shadows clustered in Salazar’s eyes.
+Shadows rose in Salazar’s eyes.
 ‘You mustn’t lose her, Harry.
-Like I did with my wife, you’ve tied so much of yourself to her that life will be unbearable without her.’
+You’ve tied so much of yourself to her that life will be unbearable without her, I would know.’

 Harry drew himself up.
 ‘What do I need to do?’

 ‘Solve your own problems,’ Salazar griped.
 ‘You think I don’t have anything better to do than fix your woes?’